Hub-OS/documentation-website/docs/01-client/03-lua-api/01-entity-api/03-player.md

 Returns true if the augment has a matching tag.

+### `augment:deleted()`

+Returns true if the augment was deleted from the owner.
+Calls to other functions will error if this is true.

 ### `augment:set_fixed_card(card_properties, card_button_slot?)`

 Dedicates a button slot in Card Select to the specified card.
 Internally defined as a [CardSelectButton](#cardselectbutton).